vinozzxx/-Reasoning-Agent/README.md

 This project implements a **multi‑step reasoning agent** that solves structured word problems using a **Planner → Executor → Verifier** architecture.
 The agent produces accurate answers while **hiding raw chain‑of‑thought**, exposing only short, user‑friendly reasoning and metadata for debugging.

-This repository was built as part of a **Junior AI/ML / GenAI Engineer assignment**.

 ---